PQSB/Blog_SETR_2024/P3/BLOG_P3.md

   - Remove button bounces.

-  - Regulating the joystick sensibility so that the navigation was comfortable.
+  - Regulating the joystick sensibility so that the navigation is comfortable.